-Contribute to community development and women's empowerment projects developed in collaboration with UB students.
+Contribute to social entrepreneurship and women's empowerment projects developed in collaboration with UB students.
 Read about the first 10 years of partnering with Mara Tanzania in "On Tanzania Time."

 Since 2009, ELN director, Mara Huber, has been visiting the Mara Region of Tanzania, cultivating partnerships with local NGOs and connecting UB students and colleagues with opportunities for engagement and collaboration.